Rowan: Folk magic

-The European rowan (Sorbus aucuparia) has a long tradition in European mythology and folklore.
+The European Rowan (Sorbus aucuparia) has a long tradition in European mythology and folklore.
 It was thought to be a magical tree and give protection against malevolent beings.
 The tree was also called "wayfarer's tree" or "traveller's tree" because it supposedly prevents those on a journey from getting lost.
 It was said in England that this was the tree on which the Devil hanged his mother.

 British folklorists of the Victorian era reported the folk belief in apotropaic powers of the rowan-tree, in particular in the warding off of witches.
 Such a report is given by Edwin Lees (1856) for the Wyre Forest in the English West Midlands.
 Sir James Frazer (1890) reported such a tradition in Scotland, where the tree was often planted near a gate or front door.

 According to Frazer, birds' droppings often contain rowan seeds, and if such droppings land in a fork or hole where old leaves have accumulated on a larger tree, such as an oak or a maple, they may result in a rowan growing as an epiphyte on the larger tree.
 Such a rowan is called a "flying rowan" and was thought of as especially potent against witches and black magic, and as a counter-charm against sorcery.
 In 1891, Charles Godfrey Leland also reported traditions of rowan's apotropaic powers against witches in English folklore, citing the Denham Tracts (collected between 1846 and 1859).
 Rowan also serves as protection against fairies.
 For example, according to Thomas Keightley mortals could safely witness fairy rades (mounted processions held by the fairies each year at the onset of summer) by placing a rowan branch over their doors.

 Pagan revivalism

 In Neo-Druidism, the rowan is known as the "portal tree".
-It is considered the threshold, between this world and otherworld, or between here and wherever you may be going, for example, it was placed at the gate to a property, signifying the crossing of the threshold between the path or street and the property of someone.
+It is considered the threshold, between this world and otherworld, or between here and wherever one may be going, for example, it was placed at the gate to a property, signifying the crossing of the threshold between the path or street and the property of someone.
 According to Elen Sentier, "Threshold is a place of both ingress (the way in) and egress (the way out).
 Rowan is a portal, threshold tree offering you the chance of 'going somewhere ... and leaving somewhere."